A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Preliminaries

 \subsection{Robust signal temporal logic}

 \displayDefinitions[STLRobustness]{\ac{STL} Robustness}: The presence of system uncertainties, a dynamic environment, and unforeseen events can affect the satisfaction of an~\ac{STL} formula $\varphi$.
-In an attempt to have a maneuverability margin of satisfaction of $\varphi$, measuring how well (poorly) a given specification is met, the concept of \textit{robust semantic} for~\ac{STL} formulae has been formulated~\cite{donze2010ICFMATS, maler2004FTMATFTS, Fainekos2009TCS}.
+To account for a margin of maneuverability in meeting $\varphi$, measuring how well (poorly) a given specification is satisfied, the concept of \textit{robust semantics} for~\ac{STL} formulae has been proposed~\cite{donze2010ICFMATS, maler2004FTMATFTS, Fainekos2009TCS}.
 This \textit{robustness}, denoted as $\rho$, is a quantitative metric that guides the optimization problem derived towards the best feasible solution to achieve mission satisfaction.
-This value can be formally described by using the following formulae in a recursive manner:
+This value can be formally described by using the following formulae in a recursive manner: where $t_k + I$ represents the Minkowski sum of the scalar $t_k$ and the time interval $I$.
+The formulae described above consist of a set of predicates, denoted as $p_i$, along with their corresponding real-valued functions $\mu_i(\mathbf{x}, t_k)$.
+These predicates are considered true if their robustness value is greater than zero, and false otherwise.

-where $t_k + I$ is meant herein as the Minkowski sum between the scalar $t_k$ and the time interval $I$.
-The above formulae are composed of a set of \textit{predicates}, each resulting as true if its robustness value is greater than or equal to zero, and false otherwise.
-The whole formula works as a logic formula, where it is false if at least one predicate is false.
-For the case of study, one example could be being inside a target region or being outside an obstacle region, with regions described by a certain number of predicates.
-Further details can be found in~\cite{Pola2019ARC, maler2004FTMATFTS, donze2010ICFMATS}.
-In this case, we say that $\mathbf{x}$ satisfies the~\ac{STL} formula $\varphi$ at time $t_k$ if $\rho_\varphi(\mathbf{x}, t_k) > 0$, and $\mathbf{x}$ violates $\varphi$ if $\rho_\varphi(\mathbf{x}, t_k) \leq 0$.
+The entire formula operates as a logical expression, where it evaluates to false if at least one predicate is false.
+The evaluation follows the application of logical and temporal operators (such as \textit{always}, \textit{eventually}, \textit{conjunction}, etc.) from the innermost part to the outermost part of the formula.
+For instance, an example could involve being inside a target region or outside an obstacle region, with the regions being defined by a specific number of predicates.
+Further details can be found in~\cite{Souza2007JSTTT, maler2004FTMATFTS, donze2010ICFMATS}.
+In this case, we say that $\mathbf{x}$ satisfies the~\ac{STL} formula $\varphi$ at time $t_k$ if $\rho_\varphi(\mathbf{x}, t_k) > 0$ (in short, denoted as $\mathbf{x}(t_k)\models\varphi$), and $\mathbf{x}$ violates $\varphi$ if $\rho_\varphi(\mathbf{x}, t_k) \leq 0$.
+To simplify notation, we will use $\rho_\varphi(\mathbf{x})$ instead of $\rho_\varphi(\mathbf{x},0)$ when $t_k = 0$.